 After reviewing the membership criteria and determining that you want to be a part of our work, complete the Membership Application and return it along with your proof of non-profit status and membership fee to the address below, or reach out to your county’s Membership Coordinator.

 Athens, GA 30604

 Once the Food Bank has received and reviewed your application a representative will contact you to schedule a site visit.
-Upon successful completion of the site visit shoppers will be required to attend a Partner Agency orientation.
-Check out the events calendar for the next Agency Orientation.
+Upon successful completion of the site visit shoppers will be required to complete an online New Member Orientation.

 The Food Bank is able to conduct its mission due to three distinct and critical funding sources.
 These three are as follows: